warden-protocol/wardenprotocol/docs/developer-docs/docs/tokens/ward-token/supply.md

 - **Below target staking**: If the percentage of staked WARD is less than the target of 65%, the issuance rate will incrementally increase.
 This adjustment continues until it reaches the maximum rate of 10% or until the staking target is met.

-- **At target sStaking**: When the staking ratio aligns with the 65% target, the current issuance rate remains unchanged.
+- **At target staking**: When the staking ratio aligns with the 65% target, the current issuance rate remains unchanged.

 - **Above target staking**: If the percentage of staked WARD is greater than the target of 65%, the issuance rate will incrementally decrease.
 This adjustment continues until it reaches the minimum rate of 1% or until the staking target is met.